-These principles ensure a fair and consistent approach and ensure we do not become involved in enterprises which are contrary to our legal powers.
+These principles offer a fair and consistent approach that makes sure we do not get involved in enterprises which are contrary to our legal powers.

-This guidance does not replace existing independent arrangements regarding particular kinds of charitable support.
+This guidance does not replace existing independent arrangements about particular kinds of charitable support.
 This includes:

 Find out about applying for charity collections at London Underground stations.

 Transport for London (TfL) is a not-for-profit organisation.
 Our purpose is to keep London working, growing and to make life in London better.
 We manage the Capital's transport network on behalf of the Mayor of London.